 Central Repository: A place where a set of documentation are saved, adapted, customized, reformed, or enhancements designed to alleviate the reformation of accomplished work.

-Client/Server: A kind of technical structural design that links many clients’ workstations or PC (Personal Computer) to one or more servers.
-Generally, Client manage the UI, probably with some local data.
+Client/Server: A kind of technical structural design that links many workstations or PCs (Personal Computers) to one or more servers.
+Generally, Client manages the UI, probably with some local data.

 Cluster: A platform or a channel of saving a set of data from multiple tables, when the data in those tables holds similar information accessed concurrently.